AdamZhou-Git/Appointment-Scheduling-Application-for-Dental-Clinic/README.md

-#Appointment Scheduling Application for Dental Clinic

 ## About

 This is an appointment scheduling and customer management application that allows you to create a public-facing booking page for Dental Clinic.
 The application is designed to include 3 roles, which are customers, owner and dentists.
 Each role has a set of role-based access controls (RBAC) to ensure the professional and efficient communications.

 This Application does not have a frontend implemented.
 It is a server only application at the moment.

-##Motivation
-Simplify and streamline the daily booking process with the skill set of Flask, SQLAlchemy, PostgreSQL, Postman, Auth0, gunicorn and RESTful API deployment on Heroku.

 ## Application Heroku link: